-SDC holds water discharge permit 3890 to cover discharge of stormwater and leachate from the former Huiroa landfill into an unnamed tributary of the Makuri Stream.
-This permit was issued by the Taranaki Regional Council on 17 October 1996 under Section 87(e) of the Resource Management Act.
+SDC holds water discharge permit 3890-2 to cover discharge of stormwater and leachate from the former Huiroa landfill into an unnamed tributary of the Makuri Stream.
+This permit was issued by TRC on 17 October 1996 under Section 87(e) of the RMA.
 It is due to expire on 1 June 2016.